10+ Top Tips Friendliest Rabbit Breeds For A Cuddly Pet Rabbit

 Here are several breeds that are not hard to find, naturally calm, and make good pets.

 Keep in mind that I have not owned all of these breeds.
 But I do come in contact with them and get to see how most of these breeds react at shows and other events.
-I have not recommended any breeds that I have not seen in real life and gotten to see their natural behavior of the overall breed.
+I have not recommended any breeds that I have not seen in real life and have gotten to see the natural behavior of the overall breed.

-Lop Rabbit Breeds
+Lop Rabbit Breeds Of Rabbits

 Lop breeds on the whole are pretty calm by nature and would be a safe bet if you are looking for a good first-time rabbit pet.

-English Lop (have owned)
+#1 – English Lop (have owned)

 (I took a picture of these two while at a rabbit show.
 These are not my animals)